 A hot burning in the chest, a bitter taste in the throat, a gassy bloating in the stomach – acid reflux is no picnic.
 What you eat, however, can have an impact.
 The best and worst foods for acid reflux could spell the difference between sweet relief and sour misery.

 Acid reflux occurs when the sphincter at the base of the esophagus isn’t working well, allowing fluid from the stomach to enter the esophagus.
 The worst foods for reflux can exacerbate painful symptoms, while other foods can soothe them, says gastrointestinal surgeon Leena Khaitan, MD

 “Dietary changes can significantly affect acid reflux and allow avoidance of other treatments,” Dr. Khaitan says.

 Best Foods for Acid Reflux

-- Chicken breasts – Be sure to remove the fatty skin.
+- Chicken breast – Be sure to remove the fatty skin.
 Skip fried and instead choose baked, broiled or grilled.

 - Lettuce, celery and sweet peppers – These mild green veggies are easy on the stomach – and won’t cause painful gas.

 - Brown rice – This complex carbohydrate is mild and filling – just don’t serve it fried.

 - Melons – Watermelon, cantaloupe and honeydew are all low-acid fruits that are among the best foods for acid reflux.